MicrosoftDocs/Advertising-docs/BingAds/hotel-feed/create-hotel-feed.md

   </listing>
 ```

 The `category` element contains a user-defined category string.
+For example, extended stay, economy, or motel.

 The `text` element contains a description of the hotel.
-The `body` element contains the actual description, which can be the full description or a snippet.
-If it contains a snippet, you should include the `link` and `title` elements to provide a link to the full description online.
+You must specify the `body` element, which contains the actual description.
+Depending on the description's length, it may be truncated when displayed.
+If you include the `link` and `title` elements, the link URL points to the description online.

 The `review` element contains either a user review or an editorial review.
 An editorial review is a professional review done by a reviewing authority such as a travel blogger.
-You may include any number of reviews.
-Each review may include the full review or a snippet of it.
-If you include only a snippet, you should include a `link` to the full review.
+You may include any number of reviews but depending on the number of reviews sent, they may not all be shown.
+You must specify the `body` element, which contains the review.
+Depending on the review's length, it may be truncated when displayed.
+If you include the `link` element, it points to the full list of reviews online.

 The `attributes` element contains a list of amenities the hotel provides such as air conditioning, a swimming pool, and free breakfast.
 For a list of possible amenities, see [Attribute](reference.md#attributetype).
 If you don't specify an amenity, it's assumed that the hotel doesn't provide it.

 The `image` element contains an image of the hotel.
-You may include any number of images.
-The recommended aspect ration is 4:3 and the minimum size is 720 pixels.
+You may include any number of images but depending on the number of images sent, they may not all be shown.
+The recommended aspect ration is 4:3 and the minimum width is 720 pixels.
 Images must be original photographs and may not be screenshots.
 Note that the `link` URL must be accessible by the AdIdxBot crawler.
 If your site includes the robots.txt file, it must include either:
 - User-Agent: AdIdxBot
 - Allow: /

 The `neighborhood` element identifies the neighborhood where the hotel is located.
 You can specify multiple neighborhoods if the hotel is centrally located among several neighborhoods.

 The `brand` element identifies the hotel's brand.
-For example, Contoso Suites by Contoso, where Contoso is the brand.
+For example, Fabrikam Residences by Contoso, where Contoso is the brand.

 ## What happens if the hotel's content changes?